BASEBALL IN HIS BLOOD: DuBois Central Catholic's Brayden Fox Has Grown Up Around the Sport

 And experiences to cherish.

 “That’s pretty much my life,” Fox said.
 “My stepdad and I talk about baseball all the time.
-Obviously, he’s not a home a lot during the season, but we’re actually going to Chicago this weekend during Easter to go see (Texas) play against the Cubs.
-So I’ll get be go on the field with the guys and take BP, so that will be pretty great.”
+Obviously, he’s not at home a lot during the season, but we’re actually going to Chicago this weekend during Easter to go see (Texas) play against the Cubs.
+So, I’ll get to go on the field with the guys and take BP, so that will be pretty great.”

 This is one in a series of articles highlighting some of the top returning baseball and softball players in District 9 for the 2023 season.